-Licata, a seaside resort located almost in the center of the southern coast of Sicily, in the coastal area of Agrigento, is full of historical evidence and natural beauties
+Licata, a seaside resort located almost in the centre of the Sicily's southern coast, in Agrigento's coastal region, is filled with historical sights and natural beauties.

-The city has its roots in prehistory and its beautiful sea often returns precious treasures: from the anchors of the ancient Roman and Byzantine ships, to the relics dating back to the allied landing, which took place right in Licata coastline.
+The city has prehistoric roots and its splendid sea often brings forth precious treasures: from the anchors of ancient Roman and Byzantine ships, to relics dating back to the Allied landing, which took place right on the coast of Licata.

-The relics of some Punic and Roman ships remind us that Licata’s sea was the scene of a famous naval battle between Romans and Carthaginians.
+The relics of some Punic and Roman ships remind us that the sea of Licata was the scene of a famous naval battle between Romans and Carthaginians.

-On a large promontory, watching over the city, stands Castel Sant’Angelo, previously an Aragonese fire tower.
+On a large cliff that almost dominates the city stands Castel Sant’Angelo, originally an Aragonese fire tower.

-From the mountain you can enjoy breathtaking views across the long coast and the city.
+From here you can enjoy a breath-taking view of the long coastline and the city.

-In the place where once was the ancient city, so far identified as Finziade, some interesting archaeological excavations and even some typical Greek houses of the Hellenistic period can be visited.
+Where the ancient city, Finziade, used to stand, you can visit some interesting archaeological excavations and even some houses typical of the Hellenistic period.

-Every population, coming from the sea or from the land, have left their mark on the town: from the Carthaginians to the Romans, Byzantines, Arabs and Normans.
-Federico II granted it the title of “Dilectissima” and proclaimed it a King’s domain.
+Every population, coming from the sea or from the land, has left its mark on the city: from the Carthaginians to the Romans, and the Byzantines, Arabs and Normans.
+Frederick II gave her the title of “Dilectissima” and declared her the king’s domain.

-Licata had to face several incursions, especially in 1553 when the pirate Dragut plundered the town: hence the famous story of the Black Christ of Licata.
-According to tradition, the Turks, using some burning arrows, tried persistently to burn the effigy of Christ, but the statue was miraculously undamaged.
-Today, it can be visited in the Main Church Santa Maria La Nova inside the precious Black Christ’s Chapel, completely covered with inlaid wooden panels, decorated in gold.
+Licata had to face several raids, especially in 1553, when the pirate Dragut plundered the city: hence the famous story of the Cristo Nero of Licata.
+According to tradition, the Turks, using some fiery arrows, continually tried to burn the effigy of Christ, but the statue remained miraculously intact.
+Today, it can be visited in the main church of Santa Maria La Nova inside the priceless chapel, Cappella del Cristo Nero, completely covered with inlaid wooden panels and decorated with gold.

-IOur historical-artistic itinerary also includes a visit to the church in the cave of San Calogero, a stop at the Benedictine medieval basilica of Santa Maria La Vetere and a stop at the church of San Domenico that holds two canvases of the famous Florentine painter Filippo Paladini.
+Your historical and artistic tour also includes a visit to the church located inside the grotta di San Calogero, a stop at the mediaeval Benedictine basilica of Santa Maria La Vetere and a stop at the chiesa di San Domenico church which houses two paintings by the famous Florentine painter, Filippo Paladini.

-You can also visit the dungeons of an ancient medieval castle, later transformed in air raid shelter during the war, and the well of Grangela, an ingenious water supply project dating back to the Hellenic era.
+You can also visit the cellars of an ancient mediaeval castle, later transformed into an anti-aircraft shelter during the war, and the pozzo di Grangela, an ingenious water supply project dating back to the Hellenic era.

-There are many Liberty buildings, including the City Hall, a work by Ernesto Basile, that preserves a magnificent 15th century Triptych, and the small Teatro Re, recently restored and open to the public.
+There are many Art Nouveau buildings, including the Town Hall, a work by Ernesto Basile, which preserves a magnificent fifteenth-century triptych, and the small Teatro Re, recently restored and open to the public.

-The town is the birthplace of Rosa Balistreri, a nonconformist singer and composer, a brave woman and artist, very dear to all Sicilians.
+The city was the birthplace of Rosa Balistreri, an unconventional singer and composer, a brave woman and artist, who is very dear to all Sicilians.